openemv/tr31/README.md

 most uses of this standard involve dedicated security hardware, this implementation is mostly for validation and debugging purposes.

+If you wish to use this library for a project that is not compatible with the terms of the LGPL v2.1 license, please contact the author for alternative licensing options.

 Features
 --------